 The protein encoded by this gene is a membrane-bound homodimeric enzyme that is localized to the cisternae of the rough endoplasmic reticulum.
 The enzyme (cofactors iron and ascorbate) catalyzes the hydroxylation of lysyl residues in collagen-like peptides.
 The resultant hydroxylysyl groups are attachment sites for carbohydrates in collagen and thus are critical for the stability of intermolecular crosslinks.
 Some patients with Ehlers-Danlos syndrome type VIB have deficiencies in lysyl hydroxylase activity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PLOD3 Gene

-PLOD3 (Procollagen-Lysine, 2-Oxoglutarate 5-Dioxygenase 3) is a Protein Coding gene.
+PLOD3 (Procollagen-Lysine,2-Oxoglutarate 5-Dioxygenase 3) is a Protein Coding gene.
 Diseases associated with PLOD3 include lysyl hydroxylase 3 deficiency and connective tissue disorder due to lysyl hydroxylase-3 deficiency.
-Among its related pathways are Degradation of the extracellular matrix and Other types of O-glycan biosynthesis.
+Among its related pathways are Degradation of the extracellular matrix and Lysine degradation.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is COLGALT1.

 UniProtKB/Swiss-Prot for PLOD3 Gene